2026 Victorian state election: National

+Campaign

+On 13 September 2025, the first day of the Victorian Liberal state conference, Battin announced that if elected his government would, by Christmas 2026, grant police the power to stop and search individuals in public places using a handheld metal detector without warrants or designations.

+The Liberal/National opposition has vowed to repeal the statewide treaty law within 100 days of government if it wins the 2026 Victorian state election.

 Date

 In accordance to the timetable set out in the Electoral Act 2002 (VIC), the terms of elected officials to Victorian Parliament are on a fixed term basis.
 All elections since the 2006 have occurred every four years on the last Saturday of November.
 Unless the Governor of Victoria unexpectedly dissolves parliament, the election is expected to be held on 28 November 2026.